A kind of franchise that's been so popular for solong that they seem to be grandfathered into the industry.

 Mahou Sensei Negima!, with all the spinoffs, video games, toys and other merchandise being created to advertise the manga.
 Ironically enough, their has never been a successful full adaption of the series into an anime before.

-Puella Magi Madoka Magica, since its debut in Winter 2011, has quickly become one of these for both Studio Shaft and Nitro+, spawning a manga adaptation, three manga spinoffs, a novel, loads and loads of merchandise (both official and non-official), a PlayStation Portable videogame adaptation, a magazine, two online video games, and a two-part Compilation Movie.
-All the Blu-Ray volumes in the series have sold more than 415,000 copies altogether in Japan, and a sequel movie is set to be released in 2013.
+Puella Magi Madoka Magica, since its debut in Winter 2011, has quickly become one of these for both Studio Shaft and Nitro+, spawning a manga adaptation, three manga spinoffs, a novel, loads and loads of merchandise (both official and non-official), a PlayStation Portable and Vita videogame adaptation, a magazine, two online video games, and a two-part Compilation Movie.
+A sequel movie was released in 2013.
+All the Blu-Ray volumes in the series have sold more than 415,000 copies altogether in Japan.
 And even more sequels are considered by the writer.

 As of July 2013, when the franchise is only two-and-a-half years old, it has sold a very impressive 40 billion yen worth of merchandise.